Life & History

 Anne Shirley from Anne of Green Gables was my first kindred spirit.
 I was captivated by the mystique of The Secret Garden.

-I was an avid reader as a child and my mother always ensured that I was never without books to read, be it the Mrs. Piggle-Wiggle children’s series, orders from the Scholastic book club in elementary school and the Chronicles of Narnia, Animorphs in middle school, or Lord of the Rings as I approached high school.
+I was an avid reader as a child and my mother always ensured that I was never without books to read, be it the Mrs. Piggle-Wiggle children’s series, orders from the Scholastic book club in elementary school, and the Chronicles of Narnia and Animorphs in middle school, or Lord of the Rings as I approached high school.

 While I did struggle with undiagnosed asthma, I nevertheless am deeply grateful for all of the times I was taken to explore the Rocky Mountains and surrounding woods and lakes of western Canada.
 My father was an avid biologist who would teach anyone who would listen everything he knew about our surroundings and the inhabitants therein, while my mother endlessly proved that there was nothing the men could do that she (and I, by proxy) couldn’t do just as well, be it hunting, fishing, or climbing mountains.